SERVICE INTERNSHIP OR INTERNSHIP?

 Here are the differences:

-Whereas internships could be in any industry (including charities and not-for-profits), service internships are restricted to just charities, non-profits, social enterprises and other organisations that are working toward goals associated with achieving public good.
+Whereas internships could be in any industry (including charities and not-for-profits), service internships are restricted to just charities, non-profits, social enterprises and other organizations that are working toward goals associated with achieving public good.

 The International Service Internship Course includes additional content on communities, their needs, and how to best serve your community of interest.